mdda/mdda.github.io/_posts/OSS/2019-01-09-borg-backup.md

 - borg
 - backup
 layout: post
-published: false
+published: true
 ---
 {% include JB/setup %}

-Over the past `n` years, I've used ```rdiff-backup``` as my backup solution.
+Over the past *n* years, I've used ```rdiff-backup``` as my backup solution.
 However, this has grown increasingly irritating because :

 *   If a backup gets terminated early, 'reverting' the incomplete backup takes a long time
 *   Backups would always complain about bad access modes (MSDOS backup disk vs Linux host system?)
 *   My backup scripts were written in ```Perl```, which is feeling/looking like a weakness now
-*   My backup scripts were due for an overhaul anyway, since new disks/repos have appeared, and old machines have retired
+*   My backup scripts were due for an overhaul anyway, since new disks/repos have appeared, and old machines have been retired.

 Checking online shows that a number of new solutions have appeared, and so I decided to test one out (and actually switch if successful).